MahiyaK/CN_Skynet/README.md

 These files form the backbone of the simulation, and understanding their structure and interactions is key to navigating the project and customizing it for further experiments or enhancements.

----

-Let me know if you need any further adjustments!
 ## **Overview**

 This project focuses on implementing and analyzing a **disaster-resilient communication network** using **OMNeT++** and the **INET Framework**.
 The primary goal is to ensure communication continuity during disruptions caused by disaster scenarios.